 Distance from outside walls to the Outer edge of fan blades should be a minimum of 24”.

-Note: About Your Personal Safety:
+Note: About Your Safety:

 Before you grab your toolbox and set out to wire a ceiling fan, be sure to take proper safety precautions.
 This type of electrical work isn’t overly complicated, but any electrical work can be dangerous if you don’t know what you’re doing.

-Always be sure to work with the power turned off and to proceed with care and caution at each stage of an electrical project.
-If you aren’t sure you know how to proceed or aren’t comfortable doing the work safely, it would be a good idea to hire a professional electrician to do this job instead.
+If you are unsure how to proceed or aren’t comfortable doing the work safely, it would be a good idea to hire a professional electrician to do this job instead.

 Also, be sure to check the type of wiring in your home.
 These instructions are offered for installing switches using standard Copper wiring.